Dimensional weight can be one of the most frustrating and confusing parts of running an eCommerce site

 We’ve launched the ShipperHQ Marketplace to take some of the legwork out of managing your relationship with over 30 shipping carriers and providers.
 Make sure to explore it on the ShipperHQ dashboard.

-Tip 5: Calculate DIM Weight at checkout
+5: Calculate DIM Weight at checkout

 If your inventory includes a lot of variety in the size and weight of products, you’re going to need some help accurately calculating shipping costs at checkout.
 If you don’t, you’ll end up under or overcharging customers for shipping.

 We built ShipperHQ to help make shipping easier and that includes dimensional weight.
-With ShipperHQ, you can set dimensional rules and define box sizes to get more accurate rates based on the dimensions of individual products and your packing options.
+With ShipperHQ, you can set packing rules and define box sizes to get more accurate rates based on the dimensions of individual products and your packing options.

 By comparison, the native shipping calculators on many platforms will default to calculate shipping based only on weight, in which case you’ll end up undercharging for shipping.